tecartlab/HeadRoom/README.md

-# kinectServer
+# HeadRoom

 by Martin Fröhlich

 ## Overview

-**kinectServer**, the missing kinect network solution for *interaction space developers*.
+**HeadRoom**, the missing kinect network solution for *interaction space developers*.

 It is based on openFrameworks and libfreenect, should run on OSX (tested), Windows and Linux.

 ### Functionality

-kinectServer runs as an application on a dedicated computer with one attached kinect device.
+HeadRoom runs as an application on a dedicated computer with one attached kinect device.
 The machine needs to be powerfull enough to do all the tracking analysis necessary.

 It is built for a accurate tracking of bodies.
 The tracker can send the bodies position and heigth, head-toptip-position, head-center-position, eye-center-position and gaze direction.